Practical Orthopaedics: Cranial Closing Wedge Osteotomy (CCWO)

 - Practicing the surgical technique taught in a dry lab and wet lab

-***If TTA and CCWO booked together we offer complimentary accommodation @ Staybridge Suites for the 7th March***
+***If TTA course and CCWO course booked together we offer complimentary accommodation @ Staybridge Suites for the 3rd September***